top of page

 We also collect limited technical information when you visit our website, such as:

 • Basic log and device data (browser type, operating system, general region derived from IP address, and pages viewed).
+We do not collect precise geolocation data.

 • Date and time of your visit and how you navigate and interact with our site.